Home MASH Characters Gary Burghoff’s Hand: Why Radar Always Hid His Left Hand in MASH

 But, Really, Why Hide His Left Hand?

 I haven’t adequately answered the question, have I?
-He could have still shown his left hand.
 Well, Burghoff didn’t hide it because he was ashamed or embarrassed.
 Although Radar was supposed to be around 19, Gary Burghoff was in his thirties and had lived with his deformity his entire life.
 While he has rarely opened up about it, he surely had time to learn to deal with it.
 No, there are practical reasons for hiding the hand.

 One reason is because Walter O’Reilly never would have been drafted given this condition.
 This may have been a less important reason to hide his hand since the show was fictional and the audience probably wouldn’t have picked up on it.
 However, the audience would have been distracted.
 Gary Burghoff wanted audiences to see the character and not have his left hand become a focal point.
 Once you start noticing him hiding his hand, it does become a focal point!